duneanalytics/sim-proxy/README.md

-# Dune Echo Proxy
+# Dune Sim Proxy

-This repo hosts a one-click-deploy Cloudflare worker that proxies requests to Dune Echo.
+This repo hosts a one-click-deploy Cloudflare worker that proxies requests to Dune Sim.
 The proxy will allow you to keep your API key hidden from public requests made by clients.
 You will need both a [Dune](https://dune.com) account and a [Cloudflare](https://cloudflare.com) account to deploy this.
 Dune offers 10RPS for free, and Cloudflare workers can execute 100k invocations each day for free.
 Most projects can easily get started within these free tiers.

 # Setup